agrayush13/laundry-lo-src/docs/architecture.md

 ## 5. Known gaps

-- Source maps currently ship to production (22 `.map` files); `hidden-source-map` is the fix if we want stack traces without public source.
 - No analytics, no error reporting service.
 - No partner admin panel, so `is_open`, hours and catalogs have no editor.
 - Images are Unsplash URLs rather than owned assets.